Polyenso: Oceana

 The band formed as Oceana in 2007 and beginning with a post-hardcore sound.
-They were signed to Rise Records released their debut album titled The Tide on March 4, 2008, followed by the album Birth.Eater on May 19, 2009.
+They were signed to Rise Records, which released their debut album titled The Tide on March 4, 2008, followed by the album Birth.Eater on May 19, 2009.
 The original members of Oceana had previously been in other bands in the Tampa - St. Petersburg area such as Noreen, and Aissur Ahtom.
 In 2008, Oceana released their debut album "The Tide" through Rise Records.
-Shortly after the album release the vocalist, Keith Jones, left the band due to personal reasons.
+Shortly after the album release the vocalist, Keith Jones, left the band for personal reasons.
 The band then picked up Brennan Taulbee who contributed both screaming and clean vocals.
 In a recent interview, Taulbee said that he was supposed to play keyboards and third guitar for the band's upcoming release but due to the departure of Jones, Brennan filled in the role as Oceana's frontman.

 Soon after the vocalist change, Oceana released a single demo track titled 'Creations' which was Brennan's debut as front man.
 They released their second album, entitled Birth.Eater on May 26 through Rise Records.
 The band was set to tour alongside Silverstein, Poison the Well, and The Sleeping.
 On April 3, at midnight, they released two new tracks from their upcoming release "Birth.Eater" entitled "Mother Love", and "The Family Disease".
 Birth.Eater reached No. 48 on the Billboard Heatseekers chart.
-In the mid 2009 the band filmed their first ever music video for the song "The Family Disease" of Birth.Eater album.
+In mid 2009 the band filmed their first ever music video for the song "The Family Disease" of Birth.Eater album.
 However it took them more than half a year to release it due to the sudden breakup few weeks later.